MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### Basic Syntax

 In its most basic form, a dockerfile can be very simple.
 The following example creates a new image that includes IIS and a customized ‘hello world’ site.
-This example uses only two dockerfile instructions, FROM, RUN and CMD.
+This example uses only three dockerfile instructions, FROM, RUN and CMD.
 This section will cover some basic Dockerfile instructions.
 For a complete list of dockerfile instructions, see [Dockerfile Reference on Docker.com] (https://docs.docker.com/engine/reference/builder/).
 ```
 FROM windowsservercore
 RUN dism /online /enable-feature /all /featurename:iis-webserver /NoRestart
 RUN echo "Hello World - Dockerfile" > c:\inetpub\wwwroot\index.html
-CMD [ "ping localhost -t" ]
+CMD [ "cmd" ]
 ```

 ### FROM

-The FROM instruction set the existing container image that will be used during the image creation process.
+The FROM instruction sets the container image that will be used during the new image creation process.
 For instance, when using the instruction `FROM WindowsServerCore`, the resulting image will be derived from, and have a dependency on the WindowsServerCore Base OS image.

 Examples: